seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **QUEEN**
 No, be assured you shall not find me, daughter,
 After the slander of most stepmothers,
-Evil-eyed unto you: you’re my prisoner, but
+Evil-eyed unto you: you're my prisoner, but
 Your gaoler shall deliver you the keys
 That lock up your restraint.
 For you, Posthumus,
 So soon as I can win the offended king,
 I will be known your advocate: marry, yet
-The fire of rage is in him, and ’twere good
+The fire of rage is in him, and 'twere good
-You lean’d unto his sentence with what patience
+You lean'd unto his sentence with what patience
 Your wisdom may inform you.

 **POSTHUMUS LEONATUS**